nel-lab/mesmerize-core/README.md

 Please use the GitHub issue tracker for any issues, and discussions for discussions.
 We no longer use gitter.
 If you are in the Slack, we usually only respond on slack around workshops.
 GitHub is for long term support.

-Video tutorial/virtual workshop from September 2022: https://www.youtube.com/watch?v=0AGiAaslJdk
+Video tutorial/virtual workshop from September 2022 (quite outdated, if you have question post on github): https://www.youtube.com/watch?v=0AGiAaslJdk

 # Overview